 - 1 What is GST ?

-- 4 GST Tax Rates List for Different Goods
+- 3 4 GST Tax Slab Rates List for Different Goods

-- 5 GST Tax Rates List for Different Services
+- 4 4 GST Tax Slab Rates List for Different Services

 What is GST ?

-GST stands for Goods and Service tax, which is going to replace the previous structure of taxes levied by the state and central government.
+GST stands for Goods and Service tax, which by virtue of its launch, has replaced the previous structure of multiple taxes levied by the state and central government.
 It is a consumption based indirect tax which is charged on sale, manufacturing and consumption on goods and services at the national level.
-Exports and direct tax like income tax, corporate tax and capital gain tax will not be affected by GST.
-Upon implementation the GST will take the duel tax system comprising of –
+Exports and direct taxes like income tax, corporate tax and capital gain tax will not be affected by GST.
+The much-awaited GST has a dual tax system comprising of –

 - Central GST or CGST – To be charged by the central government.

 - State GST or SGST – To be charged by the state government.

 - Integrated GST or IGST – To be charged by central government on the inter-state supply of various goods and services.